NITP23/Byte_v_erse/README.md

 # Tech-O-Bug Calculus
-#This is for For Byte-v-erse
+This Repository is made for For Byte-v-erse
+<h1>Problem Statements</h1>